-- ✓ Engage in projects to support identified goals from the Learning Plan. - ✓ Plan educational events to inform the parents and community about learning. - ✓ Spread the word in the community about the work and efforts of the council. - ✓ Identify resources already available in the community that could support the school plan. - ✓ Raising or accessing funds to purchase supports needed for projects undertaken.
+- ✓ Engage in projects to support identified goals from the Continuous Improvement Framework Plan. - Plan educational events to inform the parents and community about new school initiatives. - ✓ Spread the word in the community about the work and efforts of the council. - ✓ Identify resources already available in the community that could support the school plan. - Raising or accessing funds to purchase supports needed for projects undertaken.